adraffy/ens-normalize.js/README.md

 // - potentially different bidi directions inside "quotes"
 // - 200E is used near "quotes" to prevent spillover
 // - an "error type" can be extracted by slicing up to the first (:)
+// - labels are middle-truncated with ellipsis (…) at 63 cps

 // string -> string
 // throws on invalid names